philippgille/hello-netcoreapp/README.md

 - Docker image:
     1. Delete the container: `docker container rm <id>`
     2. Delete the image: `docker image rm philippgille/hello-netcoreapp`
+    3. Remove the function from your PowerShell profile / `~/.bashrc` in case you set it
 - Chocolatey package:
     - `choco uninstall hello-netcoreapp.portable`
 - AppImage: